rohangpta/rohangpta.github.io/content/posts/entropy.md

 A report on software quality in 2022 attaches a $2.4 trillion price tag to technical debt in the form of poor quality and overly complex software [8].
-However, if you interchange loosely with "technological opportunity cost", the real business value is of-course far
+However, if you interchange loosely with "technological opportunity cost", the real business value is of course far
 higher:

 > The total technological debt includes entirely "untapped" digital
-> transformation in industries (??T) + the canononical "poorly tapped" form of
+> transformation in industries (??T) + the canonical "poorly tapped" form of
 > tech debt (2.4T).

 A lot of words to say: there's a whole lot left to do here.